 If you make a substantial investment (which can be human, financial or technical) in creating a database of information, this is covered by a similar database right.
 You have a legal right to stop anyone from using any substantial part of the database without your permission.

 In the UK, copyright applies automatically - it does not have to be registered.
 Copyright protection also applies automatically in most countries in the world.
 You can use the © copyright symbol on copyright works (together with your name and the year of creation) to show that you consider yourself to have legal rights in the work, but this is not required.

 The length of time that copyright protection applies will depend on the type of work.
 Copyright protection for written, artistic, musical and theatrical works, films and sound recordings lasts for the lifetime of the creator plus 70 years after the end of the year in which the creator died.
 Copyright protection for other types of work will depend on what has been created.

-In business, copyright typically covers marketing leaflets, web pages and so on.
+In business, copyright typically covers marketing leaflets, photographs, web pages and so on.
 As well as words, copyright applies to images, sound recordings and software programs for example.

 There are monitoring services that will monitor the internet and other forms of media and alert you if their investigations show that the same or a similar copyright work is being used by anyone else.

 Getting database protection

 Database right is also automatic and does not have to be registered.
 Database right provides protection for 15 years.

 For these purposes, a database is a collection of material arranged so each item is individually accessible, whether on paper or in electronic form, so it includes: for example, customer lists, directories, encyclopaedias and card index systems.

 The contents of your database may also be protected by copyright.